How to create and use Deployment Targets

 The Installations tab shows all the installations on this server.
 You can also add new installations from this tab.

-The Projects tab shows all the projects that currently deploy to this Server
+The Projects tab shows all the projects that currently deploy to this Server.
+You can associate projects to targets as described in section 3 below.

 2. Server Installations